aws/aws-cdk-go/awscdk/triggers/README.md

 })
 ```

-In the above example, the AWS Lambda function defined in `myLambdaFunction` will
+In the above example, the AWS Lambda function defined in `MyTrigger` will
 be invoked when the stack is deployed.

 It is also possible to trigger a predefined Lambda function by using the `Trigger` construct: